-- 1. Meet all General Education requirements as specified earlier in this catalog. - 2.
-Core requirements as listed below. - 3.
-An adviser approved non-teaching minor consisting of at least 27 quarter hours of course work. - 4.
+- Meet all General Education requirements as specified earlier in this catalog. - 2.
+Core requirements as listed below. - An adviser approved supporting area or an adviser approved non-teaching minor consisting of 27 quarter hours. - 4.
 27 quarter hours of adviser approved electives to complete the 180 quarter hours of academic credit required for graduation.